Welsh football museum: History

 By May 2019, Dafydd Elis-Thomas, deputy Minister for Culture, Sport and Tourism in the Welsh Government announced Wrexham was the preferred option.

 In July 2019, there were discussions over where the museum should be located in Wrexham.
 Wrexham council's Independent–Conservative executive board approved plans for the museum to be located within the same building as the existing County Borough Museum.
 Opposition councillors from Plaid Cymru and Labour proposed the museum should be housed in a re-developed Kop End stand of Wrexham A.F.C's Racecourse Ground.
 The council responded stating that an independent report by a consultancy firm recommended the museum be housed in the Wrexham Museum building, a recommendation backed by the government.
 Wrexham A.F.C. also said that they would prefer the museum not be housed in Kop End, so more parts of the redevelopment can go towards money raising facilities.

 In December 2020, the plans were clarified to be "advancing" following initial stalling of the project, related to the COVID-19 pandemic in Wales.
 The council launched a formal tender process in the same month to select a designer of the project.

 On 3 June 2021, Nick Jones was appointed as Football Museum officer, who previously worked at England's National Football Museum.

 On 28 June 2021, a design team for the project was appointed with Haley Sharp Design, which includes Purcell as the architects and MDA Consulting as quantity surveyors.
 The team would collaborate with the Welsh Government and Wrexham Council to develop designs for the museum.

 In July 2021, a football cap dating to 1899 was donated to the to be set up museum.

 In November 2021, a public survey was opened for a limited time to local residents to receive local views on the proposals.

 In June 2022, the project was awarded £45,000 by the National Lottery Heritage Fund.

+In February 2024, the project received £5.4 million from the Welsh Government, towards the "Museum of Two Halves" project where the football galleries and history galleries would be based side-by-side.
+The funding was provided following the 2021 Welsh Labour–Plaid Cymru agreement.